joleel3389/sep11-freedom-project/blog/entry02.md

 Below are the skills I've learned while working on my blog.
 * Growth Mindset
-    * When I was recording the stuff I was learning on my learning log, I've encountered issues with the website I was using ([Scrimba](https://scrimba.com/learn-vue-c0jrrpaasr:about)).
-The most annoying issue was that when I was completing a challenge, the website would mark my attempt as wrong whenever it required to add new files to the workspace.
-This was very frustrating at first, because when using components, my new structual component files were definitely spelt correctly and put in the correct file.
+    * When I was recording the stuff I was learning on my learning log, I encountered issues with the website I was using ([Scrimba](https://scrimba.com/learn-vue-c0jrrpaasr:about)).
+The most annoying issue was that when I was completing a challenge, the website would mark my attempt as wrong whenever it required me to add new files to the workspace.
+This was very frustrating at first, because when using components, my new structural component files were definitely spelt correctly and put in the correct file.
 However, I was able to be patient with the website and tried to instead check my work later as I allowed the video to continue playing, to which I think the problem was within the website, because my work was always identical to what was done in the video (despite being marked wrong by Scrimba).
 * Attention to detail
     * Despite the issues I've mentioned earlier when dealing with [Scrimba](https://scrimba.com/learn-vue-c0jrrpaasr:about), I've found that when learning my tool, I like to pay close attention to capitalization.
-This is important, as Vue has it's own naming convention, where any file ending with `.vue` (such as the structural components: header, main, footer) will always have the first letter capitalized.
-For instance, `footer.vue` should really ebe `Footer.vue`.
+This is important, as Vue has its own naming convention, where any file ending with `.vue` (such as the structural components: header, main, footer) will always have the first letter capitalized.
+For instance, `footer.vue` should really be `Footer.vue`.
 Therefore, my attention to detail pays off especially whenever I have to reference back to the structural component files when I import them.

 ### Next Steps

 For my next steps, I plan to set a goal for my tool over the winter break.
 My goal for the winter break is to move on from learning the building block of components to moving on to learning about Vue reactivity.
-I would like to move on from reinforcing the concept of components in vue to putting my focus on another core building block of Vue.
+I would like to move on from reinforcing the concept of components in Vue to putting my focus on another core building block of Vue.
 Which means I'll continue to research more about my problem/tool.

 [Previous](entry01.md) | [Next](entry03.md)